abinit/abinit/doc/tutorial/dmft_triqs.md

 ## Presentation

-ABINIT comes with its own internal DMFT code and solvers, but they aren't numerically exact and rely on the density-density approximation.
+ABINIT comes with its own internal DMFT code and solvers, but they are not numerically exact and rely on the density-density approximation.
 TRIQS/CT-HYB, on the other hand, can handle the full interaction Hamiltonian.